jeffpar/pcjs.v1/disks/pcx86/dos/ibm/3.10/README.md

 any contemporary reports (e.g., press releases or magazine articles) regarding these PC-DOS 3.10 variations.

-Also, a note of thanks to [Jeff Duntemann](https://www.contrapositivediary.com/?p=2107) for sharing his collection of old diskettes with PCjs, which included, among other things, IBM's "patched" copy of PC-DOS 3.10.
+Also, a note of thanks to [Jeff Duntemann](https://www.contrapositivediary.com/?p=2107) for sharing his collection of old diskettes with PCjs, which included, among other things, IBM's "patched" version of PC-DOS 3.10.
+The earlier "unpatched" disk images were obtained from [WinWorld](https://winworldpc.com/product/pc-dos/3x).

 {% include machine.html id="ibm5170-pcdos310" %}